Circle rules football: Variations

 In casual matches, a slightly pared-down version of the game, known as "small rules", is often played.
 Small rules is played without goalies, and the width of the goal and the key are reduced to two and six meters, respectively.
 In this version of the game, players may enter the key, but they still may not touch the ball inside the area—unless their last point of contact with the ground was outside the key (as in the case of a jump or dive).
 Small rules is typically played with four members per team on the field at a time.

 Since fall 2007, an event called the Harvest Tournament has been held annually.
 For this tournament, a unique 3-on-3 version of small rules is played.
-The sixth Harvest Tournament took place in Prospect Park on Saturday, October 20, 2012.
+The sixth Harvest Tournament took place in Prospect Park in October 2012.

 In March 2010, an indoor variation of circle rules football was introduced in London.